tiagopog/gropen/README.md

 - [x] Open in a line or range of lines in the file;
 - [ ] Open files in a specific commit;
 - [x] Handle relative and absolute paths;
-- [ ] Support flag for only displaying the URL instead of opening it on the browser;
+- [x] Support flag for only displaying the URL instead of opening it in the browser;
 - [x] Create Vim plugin;
 - [x] Create VS Code plugin;
 - [ ] Create Sublime plugin.